Delicious Venison Recipes for the Carnivore Diet

 When making a comforting venison stew, the choice of meat is essential.
 Opt for tougher cuts of venison, like the shoulder or neck, as they benefit from the slow cooking process.
 The longer cooking time allows the connective tissues to break down, resulting in tender and succulent meat in your stew.

-See also 10 Delicious Steak Recipes for Carnivore Diets
+See also Delicious Duck Recipes for Special Occasions

 Prepping the ingredients